Creativity is not enough: how to turn ideas into revenue

 So what went wrong?

-Although brilliant, novel ideas are essential, hard work will always make up an indispensable part of successful innovation.
+Although brilliant, novel ideas are essential, hard work will always be an essential part of successful innovation.
 As Thomas Edison once put it: “Genius is 1% inspiration and 99% perspiration.”
 Renewing products, services or business processes is a two-part challenge: seeing new possibilities is one thing, but executing the ideas is a whole different ball game.
 Not realizing this simple fact is one of three main reasons why innovation fails.

 The multistage process of innovation